Is Your Heart Healthy? Here’s How To Check

 Normal blood pressure for an adult, when you’re at rest, is less than 120 over less than 80.
 The Systolic blood pressure is 120 while the Diastolic blood pressure is 79.
 Keep in mind that the numbers may fluctuate a bit if you are on blood pressure medicines.

 The easiest way to check your BP at home is by using one of those blood pressure monitoring machines that you can buy from any medical shop.
 They work just fine.

 If you believe that the machine isn’t working for you or that you need expert help, you can contact a doctor and get a medical test done.
 Some of the medical tests you can take to check your blood pressure are Angiogram, Chest X-Ray, Echocardiogram, MRI, etc. The type of test depends on your condition as well as the doctor.

 Exercise to Keep your Heart Healthy

 To ensure that your heart is healthy, it is important to keep it active and pumping blood.

 Exercising helps your heart to flush out toxins in a much faster way.
 Sweat is one of the most effective ways to get your body rid of the toxic elements in your body.
 Also, working out ensures that your body stays active.

 Yoga is another form of workout that you can try.
-It has some specific Asanas which help your heart pump in the right speed and also makes it stronger.
-They focus on the contraction and relaxation of your heart beat with the help of some breathing exercises which are proven to positively affect your heart.
+It has some specific Asanas which help your heart pump at the right speed and also make it stronger.
+They focus on the contraction and relaxation of your heartbeat with the help of some breathing exercises which are proven to positively affect your heart.

 Lastly, if you want to maintain a healthy heart, it is important to avoid too spicy or oily food.
-Too much of salt can also affect your blood pressure, which in turn can affect your heart.
-And it goes without saying that tobacco, nicotine and alcohol are the most dangerous elements for a heart.
+Too much salt can also affect your blood pressure, which in turn can affect your heart.
+And it goes without saying that tobacco, nicotine, and alcohol are the most dangerous elements for a heart.
 So, it is advisable to quit such toxic activities.

 December 24, 2019 Sam Bell